Geovation/glabs-canvas-marketing/README.md

   now-react-static    now-react-static-dpbxrixxlp.now.sh         -    DOCKER    READY    1d
 ```

-You can create a now alias for a particular instance like this:
+Now, it would be annoying to have to tell everyone a new URL each time you made a change, so instead you can create a now alias for a particular instance and give that out to people instead.
+You can do so like this:

 ```
 $ now alias set now-react-static-grnfyhsggu.now.sh glabs-canvas.now.sh